 Surely, the ground-level floor doesn’t refer to standard and economical flooring.
-On the other hand, all above-grade flooring is safe from moisture migration and the most normal flood occurrence.
-Furthermore, everything below grade level is at risk of mild flooding and water vapor damage.
+On the other hand, all the above-grade flooring is safe from moisture migration and the most normal flood occurrence.
+Furthermore, everything below grade level risks mild flooding and water vapor damage.

 As a matter of fact, hard materials like concrete and resinous flooring perform better than carpet or hardwood in basements.
 Inorganic materials like epoxy or concrete won’t deteriorate, while organics (wood or carpet) will grow mold and break down over time.

 Basically, the tiles are one of the best basement flooring options.
 Also, tiles have a finished surface compared to a raw concrete floor.
 That is attractive and needs no further treatment as concrete does.
 The owner can install ceramic tile right on your concrete.
 Also, you might need radiant heating between the concrete and the tile to warm the surface.